GOKUL-INDIAN/1HP-Smart-Water-Pump-with-Integrated-Wireless-Monitoring/README.md

 The firmware source code is located in the /software/ directory and is organized by functional unit and version control.

-Transmitter (Sensor Unit): /software/v2.0.0/
+Transmitter (Sensor Unit):
-Latest release featuring dynamic sleep management, UART-based ultrasonic interfacing, and integrated battery/solar status transmission.
+ featuring dynamic sleep management, UART-based ultrasonic interfacing, and integrated battery/solar status transmission.

-Receiver (Main Controller): /software/v1.0/
+Receiver (Main Controller):
 Includes complete menu-driven user interface, LCD symbolic display framework, embedded safety logic, and EEPROM-based configuration management.

 # Have questions or suggestions for improvement?
 Please feel free to open an issue.